ArnaudBuchholz/md2word/README.md

 This text is **bolded and *italic***, so cool !
 ````

-Would generate this list of instructions :
+Is translated into this list of instructions :
 ```
 text This is an example
 left 18